Analysis of the Original Facebook Ad

 Weaknesses:

-The copy mentions Davis & Shirtliff (“your go-to,” “our top-notch selection”) but doesn’t explain why the customer should care.
-It doesn't address pain points (e.g., water scarcity) or benefits (e.g., durability, cost-saving).
+The copy mentions Davis & Shirtliff (“your go-to" and “our top-notch selection”) but doesn’t explain why the customer should care.
+It doesn't address pain points (e.g., water scarcity) or benefits (e.g., durability and cost-saving).

-“Visit… to learn more” is limp—it’s not action-oriented and doesn’t promise value (e.g., a solution, a deal).
+“Visit… to learn more” is limp—it’s not action-orientated and doesn’t promise value (e.g., a solution or a deal).
 It risks losing clicks.

-Neither copy nor image connects to the audience’s life—e.g., thriving crops, eased workloads.
+Neither copy nor image connects to the audience’s life—e.g., thriving crops and eased workloads.
 It’s product-centric, not people-centric.

 On a more general note: